-There are a few things that, if implemented correctly, can help your product page become the most powerful tool in your ecommerce arsenal:
+There are a few things that, if implemented correctly, can help your product page become the most powerful tool in your eCommerce arsenal:

-- Ensure every necessary detail about your product is easily displayed to help customers reach a confident buying decision.
+- Ensure that every necessary detail about your product is easily displayed to help customers reach a confident buying decision.

 - Use page numbers to add context and communicate that you have multiple options to meet your customer’s unique needs.

-- Layer content in a way that provides thorough details and leaves plenty of white space
+- Layer content in a way that provides thorough details and leaves plenty of white space.

-Even if every other aspect of your ecommerce web design is perfect, the customer’s perception of this page decides whether you live or die.
+Even if every other aspect of your eCommerce web design is perfect, the customer’s perception of this page decides whether you live or die.

-JCPenney – Easy and Informative UI
+1. JCPenney – Easy and Informative UI